top of page

 A HOMEGROWN LEADER FOR PASADENA

-He grew up in Pasadena, attending public schools, serving as student body president at Blair High School where he was an outspoken youthful leader during the struggle to integrate Pasadena’s schools.
+Rick grew up in Pasadena, attending public schools, serving as student body president at Blair High School where he was an outspoken youthful leader during the struggle to integrate Pasadena’s schools.
 After college at Occidental and graduate school at Columbia, he returned to his hometown and again became involved in his community, this time in the battle to preserve Pasadena neighborhoods from being bulldozed for redevelopment.

 As Mayor he led the successful effort to rewrite the city’s General Plan, championing a civic engagement strategy that drew 3200 members of the community to participate.
 The award-winning plan called for focusing growth around future light rail transit stations while protecting residential neighborhoods.
 Voters approved it by 58%.
 Later, he led the campaign to restore funding to Pasadena’s libraries, ratified by 80% of the voters.